Visualizing Sample Collections¶

 The GenomeSpy app extends the core library with a new view composition operator that allows visualization of multiple samples.
 In this context, a sample means a set of data objects representing an organism, a piece of tissue, a cell line, a single cell, etc. Each sample gets its own track in the visualization, and the behavior resembles the facet operator of Vega-Lite.
 However, there are subtle differences in the behavior.

-A sample view is defined by the samples
+A sample view is defined by the samples and spec properties.
+To assign a

 track for a data object, define a sample-identifier field using the sample